Nutrition & Fitness

 - Fruits and vegetables lower a person’s risk of developing chronic diseases later in life by providing essential vitamins, minerals, and fiber.
 Aim for 5 servings per day, eat a variety of colors, and choose seasonal produce at the store.

-- Find simple ways to increase your fruit and vegetable intake in little amounts throughout the day, such as pre-chopping your fruits and vegetables when you first get home from the store to make them accessible on busy days, throwing your favorite vegetables into eggs at breakfast time, grabbing whole fruits for a quick snack, and stocking up on frozen vegetables for a quick side dish with dinner.
+- Find simple ways to increase your fruit and vegetable intake in little amounts throughout the day, such as pre-chopping your fruits and vegetables when you first get home from the store, throwing your favorite vegetables into eggs at breakfast time, grabbing whole fruits for a quick snack, and stocking up on frozen vegetables for a quick side dish with dinner.

 - Whole grains provide energy, fiber, protein, and essential oils.
 Try to make at least 50% of your grains when eating bread, rice, or pasta-or try an ancient grain such as quinoa or amaranth.